Chen-Suyi/cryosplat/README.md

 ## Citation

-If you find CryoSplat useful in your research, please cite:
+If you find cryoSplat useful in your research, please cite:

 ```bibtex
 @inproceedings{chen2026cryosplat,